Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/Post.md

 }
 ```

 This module provides basic operations to read and upload files, as well as a few more specialized methods.
-The actual implementation of the above interface does not concern us, but for the sake of complexity we may pretend that it relies on some expensive cloud vendor and doesn't lend itself well for testing.
+The actual implementation of the above abstraction does not concern us, but for the sake of complexity we can pretend that it relies on some expensive cloud vendor and doesn't lend itself well for testing.

-The file storage module is in turn referenced as a dependency in another component, which is responsible for managing text documents:
+Built on top of it, we also have another component which is responsible for loading and saving text documents:

 ```csharp
 public class DocumentManager